marcuz-apl/grub2/Partition-Clone-Ubuntu-24-from-VM-to-Physical-Drive.md

-# Install Ubuntu 24.04 via Partition Cloning
+# Partition-Clone Ubuntu 24 from VM to Physical Drive

 by marcuz-apl | 10 November 2025